 - Grant recipients are required to provide accessibility for constituents with disabilities at grant-funded events.
 For the purpose of these guidelines, accessibility relates to your overall facility and project being accessible to all.
 The National Endowment for the Arts has resources to assist arts organizations in making accommodations.
 Please visit the NEA’s website for more information.

 - Annual dues/membership fees (up to $200) for statewide networks will be provided only for NEW membership or organizations that do not have budgeted funds for dues/fees.

 - Grants are NOT transferable to other individuals.
 All changes must be discussed with South Arts before the conference.
 Awards may be revised or revoked in light of such changes.

 - Grant awards are subject to funding availability.

 Complete your application and upload the required materials as detailed below.
 Applicants are encouraged to contact Nikki Estes, Program Director, at 404-874-7244 ext.
 16 to discuss eligibility prior to submitting an application.

-Applications must be submitted by 5:00pm (Eastern Time) on Monday, February 8, 2016 (extended deadline).
-Applicants will be notified of funding decisions by email by March 1, 2016.
+Applications must be submitted by 5:00pm (Eastern Time) on Thursday, June 1, 2017.
+Applicants will be notified of funding decisions by email by June 30, 2017.
 South Arts strictly adheres to deadlines and will NOT accept applications that are late or incomplete.
 Deadlines are not extended due to inclement weather.